mirzawaqasahmed/f5-big-iq-lab/docs/class1/module2/module2.rst

 .. note:: A traffic generator located on the *Ubuntu Lamp Server, LDAP and DHCP* server, is sending good traffic every minutes to the virtual servers.

-Once the security policy is tunned and validated, **paula** will enforce it by enableling herself the blocking mode in the policy.
+Once the security policy is tuned and validated, **paula** will enforce it by enableling herself the blocking mode in the policy.

 Finally, we will simulate "bad" traffic to show the security policy blocking it.